-In the film, Johansson’s character has already decided that she no longer wants to hunt for men.
-After connecting with the disfigured man—who becomes the movie’s equivalent of Amlis from the book—she abandons her fur jacket (which had become a symbol of her hunting prowess) and decides to run from the motorcycle man who has been ensuring that she carries out her job duties.
+In the film, The Woman has already decided that she no longer wants to hunt for men.
+After connecting with the disfigured man—who becomes the movie’s equivalent of Amlis from the book—she abandons her fur jacket (which had become a symbol of her hunting prowess) and decides to run from the Motorcycle Man who has been ensuring that she carries out her job duties.

 This interesting twist provides some insight into why Glazer felt it necessary to diverge from the book’s plot.
 Seemingly, Faber’s novel ends ambiguously.
 Isserley is experiencing a moment of conflict in the car about killing the man when she accidentally crashes.
 Thus, her life ends at a crossroads: does she or does she not want to continue killing these men for the sake of her alien race?

 But Glazer doesn’t end with a crossroads, and instead actively chooses the righteous path for Scarlett when he allows her to let the disfigured man go.
 After that, The Woman deviates from Isserley and owns a completely different character trajectory as she runs away from her monitor (the Motorcycle Man).